kelsin/stale-multi-cache/README.md

 ## Usage

-Version 0.0.1 is not usable yet, will be making public api for a 1.0.0 release in the next few days after more testing.
+This library is undergoing API changes at the moment.
+We will be making a 1.0.0 release in the next few days after more testing.

 ```js
 var Cache = require('stale-multi-cache');